RachelSa/regenerating-dinosaurs/README.md

 ## Tutorial Overview

 Some applications need tasks to occur at set intervals.
 Examples of this may include:
-  - A daily check for users whose annual subscription needs renewal
+  - A daily email update to active users
   - An hourly update of forecast data for a weather-related app
-  - A recalculation of an app's top trending hashtag every ten minutes
+  - A recalculation of an application's top trending hashtag every ten minutes

-A task is simply an action that can be executed in a code block, such as sending an email to users.
-A task could also get, insert, update, or delete information from the application's database.
+A task is any sub-routine activated outside of a the normal operation of an application, such as a read or write to the application's database or a request to an API.

 Ruby on Rails applications have a task management tool called Rake.
-Rake tasks (the ruby code that performs jobs) are written in a file with a .rake extension, called a rake file.
-They can be run with the command `rake`, plus the task name, such as `rake send_renewal_reminders`.
+Rake tasks (the Ruby code that performs jobs) are written in a file with a .rake extension, called a Rake file.
+They can be run with the command `rake <task_name>`, i.e.: `rake send_renewal_reminders`.

-This tutorial describes how to run rake tasks for Rails 5.x applications deployed through the Heroku platform.
+This tutorial describes how to run Rake tasks for Rails 5.x applications deployed through the Heroku platform.
 Heroku is a cloud-based web-hosting service used to manage web application deployments.

 Heroku has a free add-on called Heroku Scheduler, which is used to handle basic task scheduling.
-Without a task scheduler, a rake task can be manually run from the command line.
+Without a task scheduler, a Rake task can be manually run from the command line.
 With the Heroku Scheduler, a task can be run automatically at specified times.

 **Notes about Heroku Scheduler**:
-  - Tasks can be run daily, hourly, or every ten minutes with Scheduler.
+  - Tasks can only be run daily, hourly, or every ten minutes with Scheduler.
 For cases where different time intervals are needed, use a [custom clock process](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes).
   - In rare cases, jobs scheduled with Heroku Scheduler may be skipped or run twice.
 Check Heroku's documentation for [alternatives and task monitoring options](https://devcenter.heroku.com/articles/scheduler#known-issues-and-alternatives).

 ## Part 1: Using the Admin Dashboard, Create a Heroku App with the Heroku Scheduler Add-on